 Value Statement

-The Blue Mountains Food Co-op is a member-owned not for profit organisation.
+The Blue Mountains Food Co-op is a member-owned not for profit organization.
 We value community, respect the environment and promote equality and social responsibility.

 We seek to provide an accessible and welcoming shopping environment, and share information to help members and the broader community make informed choices about what they eat and how they live.